-As a modern day romantic, it likely doesn’t surprise you that I love to work in historical wedding venues.
-I love touring the properties, learning about the venue’s history, and stories they hold between the walls.
+As a modern day romantic, it likely doesn’t surprise you that I love to work at historical wedding venues.
+I love touring the properties, learning about the venue’s history, and the stories they hold between the their walls.
 If walls could talk!
 Truth be told, I can be a little nerdy – I love to learn about each building I work in as a wedding planner and the families that owned them.
 As a Connecticut wedding planner, I know that choosing a wedding venue is often one of the first steps you take when planning.
 Although I encourage you to get in touch before securing your wedding venue, I’ve made things a little easier for you by gathering the top historical wedding venues in Connecticut and Rhode Island (and one stunning addition in Massachusetts I had to sneak in!).

 Historical Wedding Venues

 For your wedding day, a historical venue tends to be the perfect balance of elegant and charming.
 Because of the way the older buildings are set up, they often have multiple spots for events.
 I love changing scenery between your wedding ceremony, reception, and cocktail hour.
 It makes the day more interesting and unique for your guests as well.
 Moreover, they will enjoy just wandering throughout the space.
 It can be a lot of planning to create these unique experiences for your guests (and design different spaces for each event), but the end result is so worth it.
 If you are looking for a wedding planner in Connecticut, Rhode Island, and beyond, you can read more about my services here.

 Or if you are looking for an historical wedding venue with an incredible view, Eolia Mansion is breathtaking.
 Offering panoramic views of Long Island, the Eolia Mansion is set on an estate of 230 acres which means there is plenty of room to set up an outdoor tented wedding for a larger guest list.